vinc1am/vinc1am/README.md

 # Nice to see you.

 Welcome to my page!
-I'm Vincent, a Full Stack AI Engineer from Hong Kong.
+I'm Vincent, a AI Engineer from Hong Kong.
 Feel free to explore my open-source projects.

 ## Featured Projects